stacksgov/sips/sips/sip-022/sip-022-emergency-pox-fix.md

 As a result, the second hard fork defined later in this SIP, `Stacks 2.3` **is now changed to `Stacks 2.4`** due to the intermediary release required as a result of the first hard fork `Stacks 2.2`.

 In addition to the version number change, [SIP-023](./sips/sip-023/sip-023-emergency-fix-traits.md) also necessitates a change to the peer network version defined later in this SIP as follows:

 * Change the mainnet peer network version bits from `0x18000008` to `0x18000009`.
 * Change the testnet peer network version bits from `0xfacade08` to `0xfacade09`.

+# Addendum II

+_The following was added after this SIP was accepted to reflect the updated activation height for cycle 60, where the current text addresses cycle 59 activation height.
+The following section addresses these changes **without** changing the ratified text_

+[SIP-023](./sips/sip-023/sip-023-emergency-fix-traits.md), which was accepted by the required CAB's on May 2nd, 2023 defines specific [activation criteria](./sips/sip-022/sip-022-emergency-pox-fix.md#activation) for cycle #59.
+As a result of more testing being done prior to the release, this window shall be missed and the new target activation will be in cycle #60, or Bitcoin block `792051`.

+Current text:
+> The second hard fork will take effect 200 Bitcoin blocks prior to the start of reward cycle #59, which is Bitcoin block height 789751.

+Is now changed to the following:
+> The second hard fork will take effect 500 Bitcoin blocks prior to the start of the prepare phase for cycle #60, which is Bitcoin block height 791551.

+The 3 values changed:

+- Reward cycle is changing from `59` to `60`
+- Activation height is change from `789751` to `791551 `
+- Blocks prior to activation height for the start of the reward cycle is changed from `200` to `400` to allow more time for contract deployments and stacking transactions

 # Introduction